LukeCallahan/code-review-3/README.md

 ** Begin Testing

-2. Create an array and Convert the string to individual elements of the array.
+2. [complete] Create an array and Convert the string to individual elements of the array.

 3. Cycle through each element of the array, and if it has a 1, 2, or 3, do the following:
  If it has a 3, replace it with: "Won't you be my neighbor"